Scientists Warn Melting Permafrost May Awaken Long-Dormant Threats

 ©Image license via Canva

 Once reactivated, they can seep into waterways, soil, or animal populations.
 Some may interact with contemporary bacteria, swapping resistance genes and giving rise to hybrid superbugs.
 These kinds of evolutionary jumps are silent but incredibly potent.
 If they enter the food chain or water systems unnoticed, they could spark outbreaks that are difficult to track, diagnose, or treat.
-It’s not just about what comes back to life—it’s about what it evolves into once it’s loose in a world it never belonged to in the first place.

 4. Buried epidemic graves may be thawing with something still inside.